 The EEOC also found that 46% of employees don’t report workplace harassment because they fear retaliation.
 It’s essential for your employees to feel safe.
 To create a safe work environment, you need to develop policies and training that educate employees on how to prevent and report workplace harassment.

 We’ll examine the different types of workplace harassment and how to stop work harassment from occurring.
 By creating a comprehensive policy and training, you’ll create an environment where employees will feel safe and hopefully won’t fear reporting harassment if it does occur.

 It is critical to educate your employees about these common types of workplace harassment:

 #1 ) Personal Harassment

-Personal harassment is a form of workplace harassment that’s not based on one of the protected classes (such as race, gender or religion).
+Personal harassment is a type of workplace harassment that’s not based on one of the protected classes (such as race, gender, or religion).

 Simply, it’s bullying in its most basic form and it’s not illegal but can be damaging nevertheless.

 All unlawful workplace harassment is discriminatory in nature.
 But, unlike verbal or physical harassment, discriminatory harassment is defined by its intentions instead of how it’s carried out.